YashDuhan/Discord-Reddit-Scrapper/README.md

-# Discord-MemeBot
+# Discord Reddit Scrapper

-Generates random memes from different Subreddit not only memes you could even use it as a news template for your server
+Generates random posts from a desired subreddit